Search

 As a regular taught class:

-• RESM 615 Statistics (3 credits)
+• RESM 615 Applied Statistical Methods I (3 credits)

-2. Students who choose the Information Technology emphasis need to demonstrate a solid working knowledge in the area.
+1. Students who choose the Information Technology emphasis need to demonstrate a solid working knowledge in the area.
 Those who have no programming knowledge will be expected to acquire limited proficiency during the program.

 Students must use current information technology such as word processors, spreadsheets, presentation software, and the Internet in their coursework.
-Proficiency in mathematics is expected and prior knowledge through advanced algebra (pre-calculus) is assumed.
+Proficiency in statistics is expected and prior knowledge through advanced algebra (pre-calculus) is assumed.
 Those who initially lack these skills should plan to acquire them early in their program to help ensure their success.

 Requirements